-It’s important to note that all of the shoes featured in this review are available in both a men’s and a women’s version.
+It’s important to note that all of the shoes featured in this review are available in both men’s and women’s versions.
 So, whichever you’re looking for I’ve got your back – or rather feet.

 Both brands have developed certain technologies that they use consistently in their footwear.
 First, there are the waterproofing technologies:

 Obviously, the first of those two is used by Keen, and it is found in all of their waterproof shoes.
-It works really well, since it acts like a breathable membrane – it doesn’t let any water get inside the shoe, but your feet can still breathe and any moisture inside the shoe can get out.
+It works really well since it acts as a breathable membrane – it doesn’t let any water get inside the shoe, but your feet can still breathe and any moisture inside the shoe can get out.

 The M-Select Dry technology from Merrell works pretty much the same way.
 It will let any moisture inside the shoe (sweat) escape, but it won’t let any water from outside the shoe get in.

 I can’t say that one brand is a better choice in this aspect – both have done an excellent job at waterproofing their shoes, and their thousands of satisfied customers vouch for this.
 If that is your main concern, you’ll be fine with either one.

 This is where the brands really part ways.
 Keen uses an unspecified outsole in their footwear, which gives you great traction and grip – in theory.
 In real life, the grip and traction are great and you’ll be happy with the outsole for the first few months, but you’ll be disappointed to see how quickly it wears out.

 And if you’re looking for something a little bit taller, you’re in luck – the MOAB boot also comes in a mid-ankle version.
 Just keep in mind that the Mid boot comes in two variants – one that is ventilated, and one that is waterproof.